 The house is larger than the others.
 While it was relocated and restored in 1963, it still presents some original beams and wooden structures, as well as a beautiful irori area.
-The irori is a typical indoors Japanese fireplace, located in the middle of a living room/dining area, which was used to cook, heat up the house, but it also had the added function of preserving the thatched roof of the house with its smoke.
+The irori is a typical indoor Japanese fireplace, located in the middle of a living room/dining area, which was used for cooking, heat the house, but it also had the added function of preserving the house's thatched roof with its smoke.

-The museum also offers guided tours in Japanese and in English (if booked in advance) during which you'll be able to sit around the irori and learn more about the ways people lived in older times.
+The museum also offers guided tours in Japanese and English (if booked in advance), during which you'll be able to sit around the irori and learn more about the ways people lived in older times.

 Central Zone: Notable Buildings

 One of the first structures you'll notice as you enter the center zone is the Jisho-in Mausoleum (Otama-ya).
 This is a small mausoleum that was erected in 1652 in the site of Jisho-ji temple, located in the area which is now Shinjuku Ward by Princess Chiyo, who married the Owari Lord Mitsutomo Tokugawa.

 The small temple was built to mourn Princess Chiyo's mother, who was a concubine of the third Shogun, Iemitsu Tokugawa.

 Jisho-in Mausoleum has been designated by the Tokyo Metropolitan Government as a Tangible Cultural Property.
 The mausoleum is one of the very few structures you won't be able to enter, but you will be able to see it in its entirety, even from outside.